ashishra0/personal-wiki/content/post/rails-hasura-migration-guide.md

 title = "Using Rails migrations with Hasura"

 +++
-This guide assumes you have a Rails application setup with postgres database and a Hasura instance running. hahah
+This guide assumes you have a Rails application setup with postgres database and a Hasura instance running.

 # Introduction